 At Valley Veterinary Care, Inc. we strive to provide the best care possible and in order to do that we include in our feline spay cost, the following

 What does a spay surgery involve?

-The operation is performed through a relatively small incision made most commonly in the midline of the abdomen, just below the umbilicus.
-Both ovaries are removed along with the entire uterus.
-The surgical incision will be closed with several layers of sutures.
+The operation is performed through an abdominal incision, midline and just below the umbilicus.
+Both ovaries are removed along with the uterus and the surgical incision is closed with absorbable suture.